 Term Definition block size The block size specifies the size (in bytes) of a data block on a tape. device group Each tape device belongs to a device group.
 The device group name is the generic device name in the TMF configuration file.
 Also referred to as a resource . device name Each tape device is identified by a device name, which is defined by a device name entry in the TMF configuration file. device type Each device has a device type, which is specified by a number.
-The different tape devices are available on IRIX systems. external VSN The external VSN is the human readable label applied to the tape's container.
-It is also called the external volume identifier . file identifier The file identifier is the name of the file recorded in the HDR1 label of a labeled tape.
-If specified in lowercase, the file identifier is converted to uppercase, per ANSI standard. label type The label type may be one of the following: nonlabeled, IBM standard, ANSI standard, or single filemark format.
+The different tape devices are available on operating systems. external VSN The external VSN is the human readable label applied to the tape's container.
+It is also called the external volume identifier .